-In A v Attorney-General [WA 196/05; 22/12/2005] the employee was a social worker employed by Child Youth & Family Services ("CYFS").
-In 2003 during study leave the employee became ill with a major depressive episode.
+A v Attorney-General [WA 196/05; 22/12/2005]

+An employee of Child Youth & Family Services ("CYFS") took study leave in which she became ill with a major depressive episode.
 The employee told her psychologist she was having problems coping at work.
-From 15 July to 4 December she worked 12 weeks the last five weeks on reduced hours.
-The CYFS learned that the employees illness was work related in November 2003.
-The hours or work were reduced following a meeting with her.
-The employee took further sick leave less than months later and raised a personal grievance alleging the supervision was inadequate and her work was hazardous.
-The Authority held that CYFS had not breached its obligations to the employee it had taken a number of steps to assist her For example it had provided supervision to the employee as to her workload and provided services to assist her.
-However the Authority held CYFS had breached its duties in one respect it should have removed her from frontline duties immediately after receiving a medical certificate that she should be removed from "critical frontline work".
+From 15 July to 4 December she worked 12 weeks, the last five weeks on reduced hours after consultation.
+The CYFS learned that the employees illness was work-related in November.
+The employee took sick leave shortly after, then raised a personal grievance alleging the supervision was inadequate and her work was hazardous.

+The Authority held that CYFS had not breached its obligations to the employee.
+It took a number of steps to assist her.
+For example, it provided supervision for her workload and provided services to assist her.
+However, CYFS breached its duties in one respect: it received a medical certificate that she should be removed from "critical frontline work" and should have done so immediately.
 Instead it took ten days to do this.
 The Authority awarded the employee \$15,000 compensation for hurt and humiliation for this breach.

-In Kingston v Gen-I Ltd [CA 67/05; 12/05/2005; Y S Oldfield] Mr Kingston was employed as sales director for Christchurch based Gen-I Limited.
-Mr Kingston claimed Gen-I Ltd breached terms of his employment agreement, namely the obligation to provide for his health and safety, because Mr Kingston had been suffering depression that he claimed was a foreseeable result of workplace stressors.
-The Authority's held that Mr Kingston was unable to establish the necessary causative link between his work and the harm he suffered.
-The Authority noted that unlike the other stress-related harm cases where the employees had been successful, Mr Kingston was not employed in a position where the work performed was "of such a nature and volume" that there was a "clear risk" of harm.
-It also noted that the medical evidence suggesting Mr Kingston's work was the cause of his illness was not definitive.
+Kingston v Gen-I Ltd [CA 67/05; 12/05/2005; Y S Oldfield]

+Mr Kingston claimed his employer, Gen-I Ltd, breached terms of his employment agreement, namely the obligation to provide for his health and safety.
+Mr Kingston suffered depression that he claimed was a foreseeable result of workplace stressors.
+However, the Authority held that Mr Kingston was unable to establish the necessary causative link between his work and the harm he suffered.

+Unlike successful claims of stress-related harm, Mr Kingston was not employed in a position where the work performed was "of such a nature and volume" that there was a "clear risk" of harm.
+The medical evidence, suggesting Mr Kingston's work was the cause of his illness, was also not definitive.
 The evidence was to be treated with caution as it was based on Mr Kingston's "self reporting".
-There was insufficient evidence for the Authority to conclude "the job was even part of the problem for Mr Kingston" prior to his breakdown in 2002.
-The Authority held Gen-i took reasonable steps to remedy the situation after his breakdown.
-In particular: it liaised with Mr Kingston's medical practitioner as to a return to work; it permitted a return to work on a part time basis; Mr Kingston was given "additional and generous paid sick leave; an additional sales person was employed; discussions were held with Mr Kingston as to the possibility of him moving to a different role within the organisation.
-Gen-i Limited had not breached any duty it owed to Mr Kingston that prior to 2002 he was not exposed to any workplace stress that was unreasonable, nor had he raised any particular concerns with Gen-i Limited.
+There was insufficient evidence for the Authority to conclude "the job was even part of the problem for Mr Kingston", prior to his breakdown in 2002.

+The Authority concluded Gen-i took reasonable steps to remedy the situation after his breakdown.
+It liaised with Mr Kingston's medical practitioner as to a return to work; it permitted a return to work on a part time basis; Mr Kingston was given "additional and generous paid sick leave"; it employed an additional staff member; and it held discussions with Mr Kingston on possibly moving roles.
+Gen-i had not breached any duty it owed to Mr Kingston - he was not exposed to any workplace stress that was unreasonable, nor had he raised any particular concerns with Gen-i.